 You tell me, but I think I have been pretty productive in Week 1.
 Some additions I would like to make in the next week are the design of the breakfast nook and coffee bar.
 I would also like to add some green and white florals as well as some blue hydrangeas for a pop of color.
 You will see in the following weeks I am very neutral in terms of interior design but I love a pop of color.

-Can’t wait to show you guys my progress in these next weeks and I want you to comment and share what you would change or some ideas that you have as well.
+I want you to comment and share what you would change or some ideas that you have as well.
 I can definitely use your help in making my home the most stylish, sophisticated, cozy, and family friendly home for the Johnson-Karim (JK) crew that one could imagine!

 Have A Free Weekend And Want To See The Big Apple?

 What to Eat | What to do | How to Enjoy

 The crew and I ( Adham, baby Amirah, and I ) decided to take a family weekend trip to New York City and it was awesome!
 Of course the travel planner and Virgo (like Beyoncé) in me wanted everything to go by the itinerary, however, with a baby its just not that easy.
 I’ve been to NYC plenty of times but never had I been traveling with an infant and she showed me that I had been doing NYC wrong the whole time anyway!
 She has taught me that if you truly want to enjoy NYC have a light itinerary, I now believe it is incredibly advantageous to leave quite a bit of room in your itinerary to go with the flow.
 There are so many things to do in New York City and you can make yourself feel like you have to do everything in one weekend or even in a week.
 However, YOU WON’T and you shouldn’t.